-Prior to this, Ron was Executive Director of the Australian Aluminium Council from 2002 to 2008 – and earlier roles include the World Coal Institute (London) and the Minerals Council of Australia.
+Prior to this, Ron held senior roles in the Australian Aluminium Council, the World Coal Institute (London) and the Minerals Council of Australia.

-The International Aluminium Institute is the global forum of the world’s aluminium industry.
-Through the Institute, the aluminium industry aims to promote a wider understanding of its value and that of its products to society – and seeks to demonstrate its responsibility in relation to all key sustainability issues . . . environmental, health, safety and recycling.
+As the global forum of the world’s aluminium industry, the International Aluminium Institute aims to promote a wider understanding of the value of aluminium and that of its products to society – and industry responsibility in relation to all key sustainability issues . . . environmental, health, safety and recycling.

-AZ China is proud to announce its 5th biennial conference.
-Covering the world of aluminium and the carbon raw materials, once again we will bring you the latest trends, the most learned opinions and the best thinking.
+AZ China is proud to announce its 6th biennial conference.
+Covering the world of aluminium and the raw materials, once again we will bring you the latest trends, the most learned opinions and the best thinking.

 Shanghai is one of the world’s most exciting cities.
 It combines history, culture, ultra-modern architecture, art galleries, amazing restaurants, sports facilities and fabulous shopping.

 Are you looking to take a client to a great dinner?
 Perhaps your spouse/partner wants to experience Shanghai while you are at the conference?
 Perhaps you just want to spend a day taking in the sights.
-No matter what you want to do while you are in Shanghai, the Bespoke Travel Company can take care of your individual needs.
-AZ China has teamed up with the Bespoke Travel Company to make sure your needs are catered for.
-Simply check the box on the registration form and Bespoke will take care of the rest.
-Or you can have a look at their website, here.
+No matter what you want to do while you are in Shanghai, let us know and we will assist you with the planning and organisation.
+There’s so much on offer in Shanghai, it’s a shame not to take in at least some of the city.

 Most hotels have an airport pickup service, or you can get a taxi from the airport.
 Shanghai also boasts a modern and efficient subway system.